Atrix256/FalcorPathTracer/readme.md

 * mitsuba xml file format: https://mynameismjp.wordpress.com/2015/04/04/mitsuba-quick-start-guide/

 ## TODOs

+* make a better scene at some point, or have a drop down of different scenes.

 * shaped aperature support? doesn't mean much until we have specular highlights, but small bright lights will do it too i guess...